TACC/SpRay/README.md

 It also includes our implementations of the baseline algorithm described in the following paper:
 ```
-Exploring the Spectrum of Dynamic Scheduling Algorithms for Scalable Distributed-Memory Ray Tracing.
+Exploring the Spectrum of Dynamic Scheduling Algorithms for Scalable Distributed-Memory Ray Tracing
 Paul A. Navrátil, Hank Childs, Donald S. Fussell, Calvin Lin
 IEEE Transactions on Visualization and Computer Graphics 2013
 ```